divyag9/w251/hw6/README.md

 ### Runtimes

-Overall V100 is 3 times faster than P100
+Overall V100 is 3 times faster than P100.\
+In case of V100 trained the model for 2 epochs.\
+In case of P100 for training with 2 epochs, used the model that was originally trained for 1 epoch.
+Loaded the saved model trained the saved model for 1 more epoch with half the learning rate. \

 V100 1 epoch \